 Those "ungodly, atheistic Christ-haters" are people with feelings, also created in God’s image.
 Loved and sought after by Him.
 How can they ever learn God’s love as long as you treat them in such a way?
 Tell me how.

-For it says in Ephesians 4:29, “Don’t use foul or abusive language.
+Ephesians 4:29: “Don’t use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them.”

 My husband and I, just as all Christians should, view all people as equals.
 Equal in deserving respect, openness, love, and dignity.
 We hope one day to help them hear the Christian message without assuming we are the awful stereotypes of our so-called fellow believers.
 The kind of believers that would push them away from the message with judgment, shame, and hate.
 That would indeed be the opposite of our calling.